jrdnbradford/readMDTable/README.md

 ## Usage

-If the have a string, file, or URL whose entire content is just a markdown *table*, you should use `read_md_table` which will return a tibble.
+If you have a string, file, or URL whose entire content is just a markdown *table*, you should use `read_md_table` which will return a tibble.

-If the string, file, or URL is a markdown file that has *other content* besides just a table or tables, such as headings, paragraphs, etc, you should use `extract_md_tables` which will parse the file, pass the tables to `read_md_table`, and return a tibble or list of tibbles.
+If the string, file, or URL is a markdown *file* that has *other content* besides just a table or tables, such as headings, paragraphs, etc, you should use `extract_md_tables` which will parse the file and return a tibble or list of tibbles.

 ### From a File